namb0/MiSproject/README.md

 # Important Files and Folders

 **lib**:    Main folder which includes most of the app.
-**data**:   Inlcudes most of the logic and data used in the pages.
+**data**:   Includes most of the logic and data used in the pages.
-**helper**: Inlcludes helping functions such as qr scanner and navbar.
+**helper**: Includes helping functions such as qr scanner and navbar.
-**pages**:  Inlcudes all the pages used in shown when using the application.
+**pages**:  Includes all the pages used in shown when using the application.

 # Using the app